DeoVolenteGames/ascii-renderer/README.md

 [![Earth demo](demo.png?raw=true)][ascii-demo]

-Simulates an ASCII art style with a [three.js] renderer and an SVG mask.
+Simulates an ASCII art style using a [three.js] renderer and an SVG mask.

 By using a semi transparent SVG mask that doesn't update at runtime frame rate is drastically improved over alternative methods such as [the ascii effect